smaclell/smaclell.github.io/_drafts/essential-configuration.md

 Strong conventions that imply configuration can remove the need for explicit configuration.
 This is a very powerful way to strip down your configuration size and complexity while retaining much of the utility and flexibility.
-While typically applied to code it is also readily applicable to any application settings.
+This pattern is typically applied to code, it is also readily applicable to application settings.

 Take the following gratuitous example: